haigarmen/provision/README.md

 These instructions assume you're starting from a blank disk image of Raspbian.

 1. Log into the Raspberry Pi
-2. `sudo raspi-config` to Expand filesystem and Overclok (900MHz), Restart
+2. `sudo raspi-config` to Expand filesystem and Overclock (900MHz), Restart
 3. Log in again
 4. `git clone https://github.com/haigarmen/provision`
 5. `cd provision`